It’s hard to get motivated, especially first thing in the morning.

-It would be more pleasurable to stay curled up in bed, than jump out of it to get things done.
+It would be more pleasurable to stay curled up in bed than jump out of it to get things done.

-Here’s how to wake up pumped and ready to go!
+These few suggestions will help you know how to wake up pumped and ready to go!

 1. Have a Goal Board

 Have a vision board or a board with your goals written on them right beside your bed.

 Having your goals written out can remind you what you’re working toward and prepare you for the day.

 2. Stay Active

 It can help you get better sleep, reduce day-to-day stress, and keep your immune system in tip-top shape.

 That helps you stay motivated instead of letting the bad days drag you down.

 3. Utilize Apps

 With all the technology available these days, you might as well use it.
-There are several different apps you can use to wake up right.

 It’s a lot better than getting sick of your favorite song by playing it all the time or waking up to a jarring alarm clock.

-There are also apps that track your sleep cycle, provide workouts to give you a jump start and offer recipes for some amazing breakfast smoothies.
+There are also apps that track your sleep cycle, provide workouts to give you a jump start, and offer recipes for some amazing breakfast smoothies.

 4. Write in a Journal

 It also keeps you focused on what you’ve done so far and what you would still like to accomplish.

 5. Lighten Things Up

 Lighter and brighter colors can lift your spirits, while softer colors like greens and blues help you relax.

 Getting rid of clutter and brightening things up can give you a better place to work on your goals.

 Decorating your bedroom with pale blues and greens will make it a nice place to recharge at the end of the day.

 6. Make an Epic Playlist

 Make yourself a morning playlist to put on while you’re getting ready for the day (here are the best motivational rap songs to wake up to).

 Choose songs that put you in a good mood and make you pumped to get things done.

-7. Make Sure To Take Breaks
+7. Take Breaks

 Take a step back from what you’re doing and give yourself some YOU-time.